Semidefinite representation for convex hulls of real algebraic curves: Semidefinite representations in the general case

-The extremal rays of the convex cone $K^h$ correspond to the extremal points of $K$ and to the extremal rays of $\rc(K)$, see \ref{convprep}.
-By Proposition \ref{rcconvhull}, $\Ex(K)\subset\ol S$ has dimension $\le1$, and $\rc(K)$ has only finitely many extremal rays.
-Considering the set of extremal rays of $K^h$ as a subset of the unit sphere in $\R^{n+1}$, this set therefore has dimension $\le1$.
-It follows that the set $\Ex(K_1)$ of extremal points of $K_1$ has dimension $\le1$ as well.
+The extreme rays of the convex cone $K^h$ correspond to the extreme points of $K$ and to the extreme rays of $\rc(K)$, see \ref{convprep}.
+By Proposition \ref{rcconvhull}(a), $\Ex(K)\subset \ol S$ has dimension $\le1$.
+The set $S$ has only finitely many asymptotic directions at infinity since $\dim(S)\le1$, and so $\rc(K)$ has only finitely many extreme rays by \ref{rcconvhull}(b).
+Considering the set of extreme rays of $K^h$ as a subset of the unit sphere in $\R^{n+1}$, this set therefore has dimension $\le1$.
+It follows that the set $\Ex(K_1)$ of extreme points of $K_1$ has dimension $\le1$ as well.
 So we can apply Theorem \ref{sdp} to $K_1$, and conclude that $K_1$ has a semidefinite representation.
-By Lemma \ref{kptaffsdp} below, this implies that the cone $(K_1)^h\cong K^h$ has a semidefinite representation as well.
+By Lemma \ref{naivconesdp} below, this implies that the cone $(K_1)^c=(K_1)^h \cong K^h$ (first equality holds since $K_1$ is compact) has a semidefinite representation as well.
 This completes the proof of Theorem \ref{sdpclosed}, since $K$, being an affine-linear section of $K^h$, also has a semidefinite representation. \end{lab}